John Strawson (British Army officer)

-Major General John Strawson CB, OBE (1 January 1921 – 21 February 2014) was a British Army officer, best known for his service during the Second World War in the Middle East and Italy, and afterwards in Germany and Malaya.
-Following the amalgamation of the 4th and 8th Hussars as The Queen's Royal Irish Hussars, he commanded the Regiment in Malaysia and Germany.
+Major-General John Strawson CB OBE (1 January 1921 – 21 February 2014) was a British Army officer, best known for his service during the Second World War in the Middle East and Italy, and afterwards in Germany and Malaya.
+Following the amalgamation of the 4th and 8th Hussars as The Queen's Royal Irish Hussars, he commanded the regiment in Malaysia and Germany.
 For his leadership during the Borneo campaign he was awarded the O.B.E.

 Later he commanded at brigade level and was Chief of Staff, United Kingdom Land Forces.
 For this latter service he was awarded a C.B. in the 1975 New Year Honours.
 He had previously been awarded the US Bronze Star for his leadership during the Italian campaign of 1944–45.
 In civilian life he became a prolific author, especially on military matters.

 Early life

 John Strawson was born in Ealing in 1921.
 His father was the headmaster of an East London secondary school whose health was ruined by four years of service on the Western Front during the Great War.
 He died prematurely in 1936, leaving Strawson, his brothers Galen and Peter and sister Margaret in impoverished circumstances.
-Unlike Peter, who successfully achieved a bursary to St John's College, Oxford, and went on to become one of the most famous philosophers of Britain, John was, by necessity, obliged to join the Civil Service, leaving to join the army at the outbreak of hostilities in 1939.
+Unlike Peter, who successfully achieved a bursary to St John's College, Oxford, and went on to become one of the most famous philosophers of Britain, John was obliged to join the Civil Service, leaving to join the army at the outbreak of hostilities in 1939.